jackfranklin/jQuery-Form-Validator/README.md

 - Add more validation methods
 - Add NodeJS support
 - Add AMD support
+- test and document cross-browser support

 ## Changelist

+__Version 0.3__
+-rewrote the validation methods so they are passed in three arguments: `value, args, obj`.
+Realised most methods will only care about the field value, so pass that in directly rather than just the object to streamline the validation methods.
+Object is passed in as 3rd argument if it is needed.

 __Version 0.2__
 - ability to add fields through the `FormValidator` method.